pavkalfantis/restaurant_recommender/README.md

 # Capstone Project for the TDI

 My project for the Data Incubator.
 The working app can be found [here]()

+added local repo

 References:
 https://www.w3schools.com/w3css/w3css_templates.asp